A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 African Hunting And Adventure: From Natal To The Zambesi, Including Lake Ngami, The Kalahari From 1852 To 1860

 African Hunting And Adventure: From Natal To The Zambesi, Including Lake Ngami, The Kalahari From 1852 To 1860 by William Charles Baldwin (1863).
-Baldwin was one of Africa's most widely travelled explorers, ranging a vast distance between 1862 and 1861.
+Baldwin was one of Africa's most widely travelled explorers, ranging vast distances between 1852 and 1861, when he returned to England.
 He was only the second known non-African to see the Victoria Falls.
-Kindle Version
+This book was based on his journals which were kept during his travels.

 John Barrow

-Sir John Bart Barrow (1764 - 1848) was attached to the staff of one of the early Governors of the Cape Colony during the first occupation of the British.
-He provides an important and accurate early account of the region.
+Sir John Barrow (1764 - 1848) was attached to the staff of one of the early Governors of the Cape Colony during the first occupation of the British.
+He provided an important and accurate early account of the region except when it came to his published map about which William John Burchell was scathing...
+"As to the miserable thing 'called a map, which has been prefixed to Mr. Barrow’s quarto, I perfectly agree with Professor Lichtenstein, that it is so defective that it can seldom be found of any use".

 John Barrow